Results.

 |

-Whether incorporated contract amendments obligated the main contractor to bear subcontractor accommodation rental costs.
+Whether incorporated contract provisions required the main contractor to bear housing and facility rental costs for the subcontractor.

 |